 - Performance was roughly equal between 2.0 and 2.1 although there was a very small degradation in both tests.

 - The r4.2xlarge produce a relatively small increase in throughput for hardware costing 2 times the cost of the r4.xlarge.
-This was a lower scale-up than experienced with right-only tests (which did approximately double).
+This was a lower scale-up than experienced with write-only tests (which did approximately double).
 We will do some more investigation on this point.

 As always, these benchmarks can provide an initial estimate for sizing but testing should be undertaken for your particular application scenario.
 If you have any question regarding this benchmarks then please feel free to drop them in the comments section below or email firstname.lastname@example.org.